cacttus/BR2/project/design.md

 ## Overview

-BR2 ('Mine-Maker') started off as a small game that used Minecraft-like world-building.
-It incorporates a fusion of many kinds of games.
-The graphics engine grew out of this development.
-Of course, since the game itself has somewhat been put on hiatus, for the purpose of getting this engine to a working, and stable state, all systems that are added are added with the purpose of completing the game.
-Meaning, that any unnecessary game systems are going to be left for later development.

-Globally, the game is contained in an application Package.
-The Package is an application of which all game data is appended to the end of the executable.
-Packages are equivalent to project files.
-Each package represents a different game, so there is one package per game.
-Package configuration data are stored in Package.xml in the *game root folder*.
-The *game root folder* is the folder in which the application is currently executing.
-During development, we keep all of the  game's data in this folder, '/data/'.
+The compiled game is contained in an "application package" but this is not yet fully implemented.
+Game's data in this folder, '/data/'.
 These directories can be changed by changing the Package.xml.
 Additionally, any engine-specific configurations can be changed by updating engine.xml in the root folder.

 BR2's systems are controlled by a set of managers.
 Each manager controls a set of objects.
 The engine is separated into a set of windows.
 Each window contains its own OpenGL context, and a Rendering Pipeline.

-#### Scenes

 The game world is separated into Scenes.
 Each scene is a 'scenegraph', and is a directed acyclic graph.
 Rendering is performed by running a PVS, Frustum pruning, and collection routine after the physics system has settled all the physical objects in the scene.
-For the purpose of the game design, we are using an infinite-world type of system.
-Sort of like Minecraft.
-The world is separated into a massive grid of cube-blocks.
-Unlike Minecraft (AFAIK) our grid is infinite across all 3 axes.
-This means, there is no limit to how deep you can mine in the game.

 Scenes can be moved in between Windows, which gives us the ability to render the same scene across multiple windows.
 This is currently the goal for Phase 1 of the engine.
 Each scene contains a user interface defined by a UiScreen.
 Each window user interfaces is separate from each other window's.
-The UI is currently under development, and the goal is to get multiple windows to render alternate user interfaces seamlessly, in separate contexts'
+The UI is currently under development, and the goal is to get multiple windows to render alternate user interfaces in separate contexts.

-The game also contains a physics system.
-The physics system runs an iterative solver which computes a 'best fit' for the game objects, within some parameters.
-The physics engine is definitely going to be ported to the GPU, in the future, in another rendering context.
-There are many enhancements that can be made to the current state of the physics engine itself, but because the game design is mostly tile-based, an excessive level of detail in the iterative solving engine is unnecessary.
+Mine Maker also contains a physics system.
+The physics system runs an iterative 'best fit' for the game objects.

-### Details
+### Folders

 |  Folder | Contents|
 |---------|----------------------------------------------------------------------------------------------------------